 - Place jar in canning rack and repeat until all your jars are finished.
 If your hot water canner looks too full of boiling water, remove some.
 If you need more, take it from the kettle.

 - Lower the canning rack into the canner.
-Make sure there's an inch of water above the jars.
+Make sure there's an inch of water above the jars (add more from the kettle if necessary).

 - Process at a rolling boil for 10 minutes at sea level or 20 minutes at over 3000 ft altitude, adding boiling water as needed to make sure the jars are covered.